InfluxCommunity/InfluxDB-3-Quick-Starts/README.md

 ```
 **Note: make sure to specify your `INFLUX_HOST` without the protocal like so: `us-east-1-1.aws.cloud2.influxdata.com`**

-### Grafana flighsql plugin
-To connect Grafana to InfluxDB IOx, you will need to install the Grafana flighsql plugin.
-To do this follow these instructions [here](https://docs.influxdata.com/influxdb/cloud-iox/visualize-data/grafana/).

-Once you have downloaded the plugin, unzip the folder and copy the `influxdata-flightsql-datasource` directory to the `plugins` directory in the top directory of this repository.

 ## Run
 To run a quick start, make sure to first source the env file:
 ```bash